-Author/ Year/ Country/ Study Design/ N Study Summary Katz et al. (2009) USA N=36 Population: 36 patients with ABI (TBI=22).
-Follow-up: 2 yr and 4 yr.
-Findings: Of 16 patients who were assessed at 2 yr follow-up, Disability Rating Scale (DRS) scores continued to improve compared to admission in 56% of patients.
-Between 2 yr and 4 yr, improvement was seen in 3 of 8 patients.
-Of 23 patients followed 1 to 4 yr, 43% achieved household independence, and 22% returned to work or school.
+Author Year Title Country Study Summary Sample Size Severe ABI Lu et al. (2018) Norway N= 121 Population: 121 individuals with moderate-to-severe TBI.
+Follow-up: 3mo, 1yr, 5yr post-injury.
+Findings: Longitudinally, using the Functional Independence Measure motor and cognitive subscales, patients were classified into 3 motor functional and 4 cognitive trajectories.
+For the Functional Independence Measure motor scores, 8.2% followed a stable low recovery trajectory, 9.2% demonstrated an elevated good recovery trajectory, and 82.6% demonstrated a stable good recovery trajectory.
+For the Functional Independence Measure cognitive, 4.1% followed a stable low recovery trajectory, 12.6% demonstrated a delayed moderate recovery trajectory, 28.7% demonstrated an elevated good recovery trajectory, and 54.6% demonstrated a stable good recovery trajectory.
+Across the trajectory subgroups, statistically significant differences were observed in PTA duration, GCS, CT classification, and hospital length of stay; indicators of increased injury severity were associated with membership in the less favourable recovery trajectory groups.
+Ruet et al. (2018) France N= 133 Population: 133 individuals with severe TBI.Follow-up: 4yr post-injury.Findings: 38% of participants were employed; 80% of these individuals worked >20 hours perweek.
+Only half of those individuals who were employed at the time of their TBI were stillemployed 4 years later.
+Predictors of employment included: preinjury employment, higher initialGCS score, shorter length of ICU stay, and higher GOS-E score at 1-year post-injury.
+Theemployment rate of individuals who were students at the time of their injury was low.
+The mostcommon self-reported difficulties that impacted work included fatigue, slowness, and problemswith maintaining concentration.
+Odgaard et al. (2017) Denmark N=3134 Population: 3134 patients with severe TBI.
+Follow-up: 2yr and 5yr post TBI Findings: The majority of return to work occurred within the first year post TBI, at 5yr follow-up 70% of patients were receiving public assistance benefits.
+Katz et al. (2009) USA N=36 Population: 36 patients with ABI (TBI=22).Follow-up: 2yr and 4yr.Findings: Of 16 patients who were assessed at 2yr follow-up, Disability Rating Scale (DRS) scores continued to improve compared to admission in 56% of patients.
+Between 2yr and 4yr, improvement was seen in 3 of 8 patients.
+Of 23 patients followed 1 to 4yr, 43% achieved household independence, and 22% returned to work or school.
 Kaitaro et al. (1995) Finland N=19 Population: 19 patients with severe TBI.
-Follow-up: 5 yr.
+Follow-up: 5yr.
 Findings: None of the participants required institutional care.
 Sixty-eight percent of patients were living with their families or spouses.
 Eighty-nine percent of patients were retired despite attempts to work.
 Harrick et al. (1994) Canada N=21 Population: 21 individuals with severe TBI.
 Follow-up: 3yr.
-Findings: At discharge, 67% (vs. 34% at admission) were engaged in productive activity.
-Financially, 15% (vs. 5% at admission) were self-supported, 15% (vs. 5% at admission) were both self-supported and aided, and 73% (vs. 81% at admission) were aided.
-Moreover, 77% (vs. 68% at admission) received informal support, 24% (vs. 10% at admission) received partial support, and no one (vs. 24% at admission) required institutional support.
+Findings: At discharge, 67% (versus 34% at admission) were engaged in productive activity.
+Financially, 15% (versus 5% at admission) were self-supported, 15% (versus 5% at admission) were both self-supported and aided, and 73% (versus 81% at admission) were aided.
+Moreover, 77% (versus 68% at admission) received informal support, 24% (versus 10% at admission) received partial support, and no one (versus 24% at admission) required institutional support.

-Table 2.4 Long-Term Outcomes at Greater than Five Years Post Injury
+Table 3.
+Long-Term Outcomes at Three to Five Years Post Injury